-Lyme disease is caused by a bacteria called Borrelia burgdorferi and is spread by ticks.
+Lyme disease is a condition caused by a bacteria called Borrelia burgdorferi that is spread by ticks.
 These ticks become infected with the bacteria by feeding on infected mice and other small animals.
 When an infected tick bites other animals, it can transmit the bacteria to these animals.

 Lyme disease is primarily transmitted by the deer tick (black-legged tick) and a small group of other closely related ticks.
 The deer tick is small and may bite animals and people without ever being detected.
 Lyme disease affects a variety of species, including dogs, cats, and people.

 Dogs that spend a lot of time outdoors, especially in the woods, bush, or areas of tall grass, are most commonly infected with Lyme disease.
 However, ticks can be carried into yards on other animals, and dogs can become infected anywhere ticks are found.

 Infections occur during tick season (usually spring through early fall), but the time between infection and the appearance of Lyme disease symptoms can be two to five months.
 Lyme disease is seen across the U.S., with the exception of the southern and southwestern states, and in many other parts of the world.

 Since ticks can carry other diseases besides Lyme, be sure to check your dog's fur after it's spent a lot of time outdoors.
 It's especially important for long-haired dogs to have their fur brushed, and when appropriate, treated with anti-tick and anti-flea remedies.

 Signs of Lyme Disease in Dogs